Like Type 3 noun suffixes, these suffixes show how sure the speaker is about what is being said.

 nuSeHlaw' he/she seems to be controlling us (SeH control)

 This suffix expresses any uncertainty on the speaker's part and may even be thought of as meaning I think or I suspect.
-Thus, the previous two sentences could be translated I think it's empty, I suspect that he/she is controlling us.
+Thus, the previous three sentences could be translated I think it's empty, I suspect that he/she is controlling us, and suspect that ship is tracking us.

 -ba' obviously